seanhig/flink-stack/eg/streaming-etl-to-iceberg/README.md

 Start the `Flink-SQL` client:

-`docker-compose run sql-client`
+`docker compose run sql-client`

-At the `Flink SQL>` prompt, enter the statements in the `flink.sql` script one by one.
+At the `Flink SQL>` prompt, enter the statements in the `flink-cdc.sql` script one by one.

 ```
 -- Set options